About this book

 Furious with his family, Danny runs out of the house and keeps running — straight onto a construction site, where he ends up at the bottom of a very, very large hole.
 When it appears that help is not immediately forthcoming, he settles in for the short haul, like a subterranean Robinson Crusoe.
 Drawing on his ingenuity, he provides himself with shelter (garbage bag and paper clips), cereal (coffee creamer, rainwater, granola bars and a few rogue raisins found at the bottom of his backpack) and a washroom (a hole in a hole).
 He even does his homework!

 The only thing missing is a Man Friday.
 Who turns out to have a long, earth-covered snout, a taste for beetles, and no eyes to speak of.
 Oh, and he also talks.
 His name is Mole, and he is excellent company — until a snake appears, and Danny must be not only ingenious, but also brave, if he is going to save his new friend.

-Long-listed for the Sakura Medal for English Chapter Books 2014
+- Long-listed Sakura Medal for English Chapter Books, 2014